 Gilgit to Guwahati: Why Doordarshan’s new weather forecast will up temperatures in Pakistan

-New Delhi, May 08: From Gilgit to Guwahati, Doordarshan and All India Radio has started forecasting the weather from across the territory of India.
+New Delhi, May 08: From Gilgit to Guwahati, Doordarshan and All India Radio have started forecasting the weather from across the territory of India.

 These Weather reports cover every small detail from every nook and corner of the country while highlighting extreme weather conditions across the country, temperatures of various places from Kashmir to Kanyakumari, Gilgit to Guwahati, Baltistan to Port Blair.